Home > Cruises > Transatlantic Cruises > The Mediterranean & South Atlantic

 The nutrient-rich waters of the Atlantic Ocean are home to more than half of the world’s fisheries, annually providing millions of tons of fish and other marine species for human consumption and industrial purposes.
 Meet fellow guests and listen to the soothing sounds of classical music in the Living Room, an ideal setting for relaxation.
 Enjoy a cup of coffee or sip on a refreshing cocktail.

 Rio de Janeiro is the peak of Brazilian culture.
-The local Cariocas call their city Cidade Maravilhosa ('Marvelous City'), and it is easy to understand why: The rhythm of the samba, born in these lively streets, fills the air and stately colonial architecture rubs shoulders with gleaming skyscrapers.
+The local Cariocas call their city Cidade Maravilhosa (“Marvelous City”), and it is easy to understand why: The rhythm of the samba, born in these lively streets, fills the air and stately colonial architecture rubs shoulders with gleaming skyscrapers.
 Legendary beaches, Copacabana and Ipanema among them, stretch for miles along Guanabara Bay, luring sun worshippers, swimmers, joggers and volleyball enthusiasts.
 The Christ the Redeemer statue seems to offer a gentle embrace to it all from high atop Corcovado mountain.

 The Atlantic Ocean derives its name from Greek and means “Sea of Atlas,” a reference to the mythological Atlas, a Titan who supported the heavens on his shoulders as a punishment for fighting the gods.
 As you sail today, attend an informative lecture or watch a film in our state-of-the-art theater.
-A range of insightful TED Talks and desination-inspired seminars are offered daily.
+A range of insightful TED Talks and destination-inspired seminars are offered daily.

 Montevideo enjoys a scenic setting on the Plata River.
 The Portuguese were the first to settle here, seeking a strategic advantage near open ocean.
 But Spain, already having established Buenos Aires nearby, expelled them in 1724.
 This was the beginning of the golden era of Montevideo's Ciudad Vieja, or Old City: Within its walls, some of the most impressive colonial-era buildings were built, from the parliamentary Legislative Council building to the stunning Montevideo Metropolitan Cathedral.
 The wall has long since disappeared, but the character of old Montevideo remains.